bbauska/ibm-intermediate-web-dev/README.md

 Let's discuss each of these in detail now.

-A database contains all your website\'s content, settings, and dynamic information.
+A database contains all your website&apos;s content, settings, and dynamic information.
 WordPress officially supports the database engines MySQL and MariaDB.